nikomatsakis/intro-to-rust.edu/index.md

 > **If we were to make it again, the other reason is correctness.** A lot of our worst outages have been about unexpected exceptions.
 In Rust, every error response is enumerated in the type system and there’s the right syntactical goodness to handle it without being heavy weight.
 That is really nice.
 > <br><br>
-> .small[— AWS Lambda Principal Engineer, 2022 (same interview)]
+> .small[— Same Rust developer, 2022]

 ???

-Here is that same Lambda PE, continuing their statement.
-See what he is saying here?
+Here is that same Rust developer, continuing their statement.
+See what they are saying here?
 What they found as they built things in Rust was that, yes, predictable performance is great, but the *real* win comes from the fact that things tend to "just work" more often than not.

 ---